Poland in the Eurovision Song Contest: 2014–present:

 In 2017, TVP decided to host the second edition of the national final, the interest for turned out to be smaller.
 Kasia Moś and her song "Flashlight" was announced as a winner.
 Moś performed 11th in the first semi-final on 9 May 2017.
 She qualified for the final placing 9th with 119 points.
 In the final, held on 13 May 2017, she performed 2nd and came 22nd out of 26 acts with 64 points total.

 Poland's run of qualifications came to an end in 2018, when the song "Light Me Up" by Polish DJ Gromee and Swedish vocalist Lukas Meijer, again chosen during the national final, failed to qualify to the final by placing 14th with 81 points in the second semi-final.
-It is the first Polish entry since its return to the contest in 2014, not to qualify for the final.
+It is the first Polish entry since its return to the contest in 2014, to not to qualify for the final.

 In 2019, TVP returned to an internal selection, after a successful internal choice of Roksana Węgiel who won the Junior Eurovision Song Contest 2018.
 On 15 February 2019, it was announced that TVP has chosen Tulia to represent Poland in Tel Aviv.
-However Poland failed to qualify for the grand final by placing 11th with 120 points in the first semi-final only 2 points behind Belarus.
+However, Poland failed to qualify for the grand final by placing 11th with 120 points in the first semi-final, finishing only 2 points behind Belarus.

 In 2020, TVP used the talent show Szansa na Sukces to select the Polish artist and song, having used the show to select the song "Superhero" performed by Viki Gabor for the Junior Eurovision Song Contest 2019, which went on to win.
 Alicja Szemplińska won the national final with the song "Empires", winning both the public and the jury vote.
 However, the 2020 contest was later cancelled due to the COVID-19 pandemic.

 In 2021, TVP used an internal selection.
 On 12 March 2021 during the TVP2 programme Pytanie na śniadanie it was announced that Rafał Brzozowski would represent the country with the song "The Ride".
 Poland failed to qualify for the final, placing 14th with 35 points in the second semi-final.